 Pilot Training missions for families this Easter

-Calling all future pilots aged five and over…your mission should you choose to accept it, is to train like a Second World War RAF pilot at the Royal Air Force Museum Midlands this Easter bank holiday weekend.
+Calling all future pilots aged four and over…your mission should you choose to accept it, is to train like a Second World War RAF pilot at the Royal Air Force Museum Midlands this Easter school break.

-Pilot Training sessions will run between 15-18 April, from10.00am each day.
-Participation in all five missions is £5.00 per person for the Pilot Passport and is suitable for families with children aged five and above.
+Pilot Training sessions will run between 1-16 April, from 10.00am each day.
+Participation in all four missions is £5.00 per child for the Pilot Passport and is suitable for families with children aged four and above.
+A family saver ticket costing £10 admits three children.
 Pilot Passports can be purchased on arrival at the Museum or when booking your arrival slot online.

-Admission to the Museum is free, pre-book your arrival time online CLICK HERE.
+Admission to the Museum is free, pre-book your arrival time and Pilot Training tickets online CLICK HERE.